 10 players who you didn't know played for India recently

-In the last calendar year, a lot of players made their international debut for India and the list includes the likes of Prithvi Shaw, Mayank Agarwal, Hanuma Vihari, Krunal Pandya, Khaleel Ahmed etc. They earned their place in the side and now comes the most important thing, doing well and cementing that.
+In the last few years, a lot of players made their international debut for India including the likes of Prithvi Shaw, Mayank Agarwal, Hanuma Vihari, Krunal Pandya, Khaleel Ahmed etc. However, as difficult as getting into the side maybe, it is also crucial to cement one's place in the team.

-Not many have been able to do that in the past in spite of possessing a lot of potential.
+Not many have been able to do that in the past, despite possessing a lot of potential.
 Some players just managed to play one game for India and disappeared out of the scene because of poor performances or the return of senior players.

-There were players who did all the hard work and made their debut for India but could not capitalize on it.
-In no particular order, let us take a look at 10 players whom not many are aware that they played for India in the last five years as they disappeared from the scene quite quickly.
+Some players did all the hard work and made their debut for India but could not capitalize on it.
+In no particular order, let us take a look at ten players whom not many are aware that they played for India in the last few years as they disappeared from the scene quite quickly.